LimesKey/Serviceberry/README.md

 # Serviceberry
 Serviceberry started as a project to improve the accuracy & coverage of geolocation databases, it does this by submitting anonyomous sensor & location data to a configured geolocation service.
-Serviceberry is designed to run on your mobile IOS device, while running a desktop app on either a local computer or laptop, using either Bluetooth or LAN connectivity.
+Serviceberry is designed to run on your mobile IOS device, while running as a desktop app on a local computer or laptop, using either Bluetooth or Wifi connectivity.

 Currently, Serviceberry is only guaranteed to support [BeaconDB](https://beacondb.net/) and Linux machines.
 See the todo for the progress.

 ##  TODO
+*   [x] Add TLS encryption
 *   [ ] Add support for Bluetooth connectivity
 *   [ ] Create IOS Mobile App
-*   [x] Add TLS encryption
 *   [ ] Build Tauri desktop app
 *   [ ] Test support for other geolocation databases